Enga Muthalali: Plot

-Vijayaragunatha Reddy, a compassionate landlord and village chieftain, resides with his mother while his younger brother, Balakrishna Reddy "Balu", pursues his college education.
-Vijayaragunathan witnesses his cousin, Jayarama Reddy, murdering a poor farmer and refuses to withhold his testimony despite his uncle Narayana Reddy's pleas to lie.
-As a result, Jayarama Reddy is sentenced to life imprisonment.
-Narayana Reddy seeks revenge against Vijayaragunatha's family for his son's imprisonment.
-He exploits Seetharama Reddy, the caste union leader's caste-oriented sentiments to create divisions within the community.
+Vijayaragunatha, a compassionate landlord and village chieftain, resides with his mother while his younger brother, Balakrishna "Balu", pursues his college education.
+Vijayaragunathan witnesses his cousin, Jayarama, murdering a poor farmer and refuses to withhold his testimony despite his uncle Narayana's pleas to lie.
+As a result, Jayarama is sentenced to life imprisonment.
+Narayana seeks revenge against Vijayaragunatha's family for his son's imprisonment.
+He exploits Seetharama, the caste union leader's caste-oriented sentiments to create divisions within the community.
 Vijayaragunathan, who advocates for equality, opposes these decisions, which leads to a confrontation between Vijayaragunathan and Seetharaman.
 Seetharaman, also Vijayaragunathan's brother-in-law, mistakenly believes Vijayaragunathan orchestrated the humiliation.
 Seetharaman's daughter, Kalyani, has been in love with Vijayaragunathan since childhood.
 When Seetharaman discovers their meetings, he beats Kalyani and arranges her marriage to another groom.
 However, none of the prospective grooms accept due to fear of Vijayaragunathan.

-Seetharaman ultimately settles on Panduranga Reddy "Bambaram Pandu", the immature son of Godhandarama Reddy, who agrees to the marriage due to his interest in Seetharaman's property.
+Seetharaman ultimately settles on Panduranga "Bambaram Pandu", the immature son of Godhandarama, who agrees to the marriage due to his interest in Seetharaman's property.
 Vijayaragunathan crashes the wedding, fights off the goons, and helps Kalyani confess her true feelings to the gathered relatives.
 Despite Seetharaman's objections, Vijayaragunathan and Kalyani get married.
-Narayana Reddy and his relatives await an opportunity to manipulate Balu against his brother Vijayaragunathan.
+Narayana and his relatives await an opportunity to manipulate Balu against his brother Vijayaragunathan.
 Meanwhile, Balu falls in love with Kaveri, the daughter of Seetharaman's mistress, Vani Nair.
 Before departing for Delhi, Balu promises Kaveri that he will marry her, a vow witnessed by Kalyani.
 Balu and Kaveri eventually consummate their relationship.
-Narayana Reddy and his sons deceive Balu, claiming that if he leaves for Delhi, Vijayaragunathan will monopolize the family's wealth and make Balu stay in the village, sowing discord between the brothers.
+Narayana and his sons deceive Balu, claiming that if he leaves for Delhi, Vijayaragunathan will monopolize the family's wealth and make Balu stay in the village, sowing discord between the brothers.